Imaginera/UnityExtensions/README.md

 }
 ```
 ### ThreadingStrategy
 The `ThreadingStrategy` will place the method on the appropriate thread to be executed.
+Threaded methods should only return the type `void`.
 ```csharp
 namespace NewApp
 {